SazzadBytes/Markdown-tag/README.md

 [Google](google.com)

-> for image you can just use a !(exclamatory sign)
+> for image you can just use a !(exclamatory sign) before the link sign

 ![Sazzad Cover](https://github.com/SazzadBytes/SazzadBytes/blob/main/Projects.png)